csickelco/newbie/README.md

 ## Installation

+### Local

-To install locally, you can run with the Alexa app server as follows:
+To install locally, you can run newbie inside a [Alexa app server](https://www.npmjs.com/package/alexa-app-server) instance.
+The alexa-app-server gives you a stand-alone web server/container to host and easily test Alexa apps locally.

+**Get the alexa-app-server**
 1. Pull down the alexa-app-server GitHub repo with the following command:
 ```
 git clone https://github.com/matt-kruse/alexa-app-server.git